How to fill out a receipt book in 6 steps

 6. Account for taxes and additional charges, and calculate the grand total

 Sum all these amounts to determine the grand total — the precise amount due from your customer.
-There should always be a designated line at the bottom of the receipt to clearly display the total, ensuring clarity for your customer.
-When it’s all said and done, your receipt should look something like this:
+There should always be a designated line at the bottom of the receipt to clearly display the total, ensuring clarity for the customer.
+With all these details, you’ve just created an itemized receipt.
+Here’s how to fill out a receipt book example:

 Date: 10/20/2023